kranercc/qb-gang-attack-setup/README.md

 or if you want to put it inside your [qb] folder, then you don't need to do anything else.

-Here is a preview for the system: [link will come after the video is public]
+Here is a preview for the system: https://www.youtube.com/watch?v=KifzWxrS4BU